BiGCAT-UM/INTOXICOM_Workshop_1/paper/paper.md

 The first is the fact if the BioStudies web interface <!-- [RS THIS IS A VERY SPECIFIC CHALLENGE SPECIFICALLY FOR AN ELIXIR INFRASTRUCTURE COMPONENT, WHICH FITS THE WORKSHOP IDEA.
 IT FALLS UNDER THE MORE GENERIC CHALLENGE OF "INCOMPLETE INTEROPERABILITY" BUT SOMEHWERE WE NEED TO MENTION THE TRANSITION IN THE TEXT FROM THE  OBSERVATION THAT INTEROPERABILITY IS AN ISSUE IN GENERAL, TO THIS SPECIFIC ELIXIR EXAMPLE.
 OR AM I WRONG AND WAS THIS (BIOSTUDIES) IN FACT THE VERY SPECIFIC DATA CHALLENGE IDENTIFIED FROM ONE OF THE TOXICOLOGY PROJECTS?] --> is sufficiently interoperable.
-Altough the website allows to work with plain text (e.g. to enable the querying of the biostudies within the "Search BioStudies" field), it does not provide an easy (machine) interface for annotation with identifiers and ontologies. <!-- [RS POST MEETING REMARK: IF I LOOK AT https://www.ebi.ac.uk/biostudies/help#, THERE ARE SOME OPTIONS TO QUERY THE DATA IN MORE DETAIL USING AN API] -->
+Although the website allows to work with plain text (e.g. to enable the querying of the biostudies within the "Search BioStudies" field), it does not provide an easy (machine) interface for annotation with identifiers and ontologies. <!-- [RS POST MEETING REMARK: IF I LOOK AT https://www.ebi.ac.uk/biostudies/help#, THERE ARE SOME OPTIONS TO QUERY THE DATA IN MORE DETAIL USING AN API] -->